aryanzandi123/5008/cache/hierarchy_reports/pathway_tree.md

 - Regulation Of Lipid Metabolism

-- Regulation Of Mitochondrial Dynamics (4 interactions)
+- Regulation Of Mitochondrial Dynamics

 - Regulation Of Mtor Signaling

-- Regulation Of Protein Phase Separation (1 interactions)
+- Regulation Of Protein Phase Separation

 - Regulation Of Smn Complex And Splicing